 HIV, or human immunodeficiency virus, is a sexually transmitted virus that spreads through exposure to certain body fluids—like genital secretions or blood.
 HIV transmission can also occur from a mother to a child during pregnancy, childbirth, or breastfeeding.

 HIV attacks and impairs the body’s immune cells, which weakens the immune system and can eventually progress to acquired immunodeficiency syndrome (AIDS) if it isn’t treated.
 AIDS can be a life-threatening condition, particularly if HIV treatment is not initiated promptly, which is why HIV testing is crucial for protecting your health.
+HIV infection passes through an earlier stage before the development of AIDS: acute HIV, the period right after the infection began.
+If untreated, the infection progresses to chronic HIV (which may or may not have noticeable symptoms) and ultimately AIDS.

-Learn more: What is the difference between HIV and AIDs?
+Learn more: What is the difference between HIV and AIDS?

-Possible early symptoms (acute HIV) include:
+Possible early symptoms (acute HIV infection) include:

 It’s worth keeping in mind that such early symptoms can also be caused by other health conditions—not just HIV.
 In short, if you’re experiencing these symptoms, it doesn’t necessarily mean that you have HIV—which is why STI testing and consulting with your healthcare provider can be helpful next steps to take.